CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 ### Recipe

-1. Get the Vulnrichment subset of CVEs where CISA ADP assigned a CWE (regardless of whether the CWE was the same or different than that assigned by the CNA)
+1. Get the Vulnrichment subset of CVEs where CISA ADP assigned a CWE (regardless of whether the CWE was the same or different than that assigned by the CNA) into a sheet/CSV file.
       1. ~1.5K (CISA ADP Assigned CWEs) of ~~8K CVEs (in Vulnrichment)
+2. As a dry-run submit e.g. 50 CVE Descriptions, CWEs to each of the 3 LLMs to review via the chat UI in one prompt
+3. For all CISA ADP Assigned CWEs
-2. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
+      1. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
-      1. ~700 (No) of ~1.5K
-      2. Sort these by Confidence score i.e. start with the highest Confidence ones.
+            1. Sort these by Confidence score i.e. start with the highest Confidence ones.
-3. Ask Gemini and Claude to review.
+      2. Assign the same task to Gemini and Claude via APIs driven by langchain

 !!! note
     As I was interested in comparing LLM responses, I did not optimize the LLM usage.